Electromotive force: History

 In 1801, Alessandro Volta introduced the term "force motrice électrique" to describe the active agent of a battery (which he had invented around 1798).

 This is called the "electromotive force" in English.

 Around 1830, Michael Faraday established that chemical reactions at each of two electrode–electrolyte interfaces provide the "seat of emf" for the voltaic cell.
 That is, these reactions drive the current and are not an endless source of energy as the earlier obsolete theory thought.
 In the open-circuit case, charge separation continues until the electrical field from the separated charges is sufficient to arrest the reactions.
 Years earlier, Alessandro Volta, who had measured a contact potential difference at the metal–metal (electrode–electrode) interface of his cells, held the incorrect opinion that contact alone (without taking into account a chemical reaction) was the origin of the emf.
 It is independent of size of the cell but depends on the nature of the electrolyte used.

 Notation and units of measurement

-Electromotive force (emf) is typically denoted by the symbol ℰ (script E).
+Electromotive force (emf) is typically denoted by the symbol $\mathcal E$ (script "E").
 It represents the energy provided by a source per unit electric charge.
 The standard unit of emf in the International System of Units (SI) is the volt (V).

-In a device without internal resistance, if an electric charge $q$ passing through that device gains an energy $W$ via work, the net emf for that device is the energy gained per unit charge: $\tfrac{W}{q}.$ Like other measures of energy per charge, emf uses the SI unit volt, which is equivalent to a joule (SI unit of energy) per coulomb (SI unit of charge).
+In a device without internal resistance, if an electric charge $q$ passing through that device gains an energy $W$ via work, the net emf for that device is the energy gained per unit charge: $\textstyle \tfrac{W}{q}$.
+Like other measures of energy per charge, emf uses the SI unit volt, which is equivalent to a joule (SI unit of energy) per coulomb (SI unit of charge).

 Electromotive force in electrostatic units is the statvolt (in the centimeter gram second system of units equal in amount to an erg per electrostatic unit of charge).